 Dan Harris and I became friends a few years ago, before his book, 10% Happier, became a mammoth bestseller.
 That book has helped make meditation accessible to lots of folks, and now his excellent app – which combines smart video explainers with guided meditation practices – is doing the same.
 I’ve recorded many meditations for them.
 I love their applied focus: meditations for the world we live in.
 A few of these can be found on my website – here.
 Dan, Carlye and I just published a fun intro to meditation book, called Meditation for Fidgety Skeptics.

 “Mindfulness Retreats for Teens”

-I staffed my first Inward Bound mindfulness retreat outside Toronto in 2016, and plan to come back next year.
+I staffed my first Inward Bound mindfulness retreat outside Toronto in 2016.
 For almost 30 years, Inward Bound have offered programming that “guides teens and young adults in developing self-awareness, compassion, and ethical decision making, and empowers them to apply these skills in improving their lives and communities.”
 I was surprised at how moving I found my experience there.
 The teens learn to trust their own instincts, to risk the vulnerability that comes with opening up.
 And then they try to sneak off and smoke weed in the forest.
 But they can’t hide from us – oh no – we know their devilish ways.
 Plus we have dogs.

 Shinzen Young’s Home Practice Program